Sooner or later, you or a trail companion are going to ask the pivotal question: "What is that??"

 And you're gonna wish that you had a hiking field guide in your pack.

-Nothing says "prepared" more than whipping out a hiking field guide to make a positive I.D. on that gorgeous bird that just flew up into the tree above your head.
+Nothing says "prepared" more than whipping out a hiking field guide to make a positive I.D. on that hot marmot in a tree (highly unusual behavior, as you'll read in your guide), or a gorgeous bird that just flew up into the tree above your head.

-Or discovering the name of the clump of wild flowers that you just noticed beside the trail.
+And can you savor the satisfaction of discovering the name of the clump of wild flowers that you just noticed beside the trail?

 And of course, knowing how to avoid trouble in the form of venomous animals or poisonous plants is a GREAT outdoor skill to possess.

 So which hiking field guides are worth the weight in your pack, or the space on your book shelf?

 I've thought a lot about that over the decades of gathering dust on my boots (not because they were sitting on the shelf along with my books, mind you!).

 And I'd like to share my Top Ten Hiking Field Guides, the ones I feel are worth the weight or the time & money investment for any serious hiker.